webpack/webpack.js.org/src/content/configuration/dev-server.md

 };
 ```

-Usage via the CLI
+Usage via the CLI:

 ```bash
 webpack-dev-server --open 'Google Chrome'
 ```

-T> The browser application name is platform dependent.
+W> The browser application name is platform dependent.
 Don't hard code it in reusable modules.
-For example, `'Chrome'` is `'Google Chrome'` on macOS, `'google-chrome'` on Linux and `'chrome'` on Windows.
+For example, Chrome is `'Google Chrome'` on macOS, `'google-chrome'` on Linux and `'chrome'` on Windows.

 ## `devServer.openPage`

 `string`

 Specify a page to navigate to when opening the browser.
+Defaults to the index.

 __webpack.config.js__